 How Common is Relapse After Rehab?

 Relapse is part of the disease of addiction.
 It doesn’t have to occur, but more often than not addicts relapse.
-Some are able to achieve sobriety after a relapse but some are not so lucky.
+Some are able to achieve sobriety after a relapse but some are not so lucky and sadly succumb to overdose.
 Early recovery is a vulnerable time for addicts.
 It can take months for an individual to develop impulse control and develop the necessary skills to cope with everyday life.
 During this vulnerable time, a relapse often occurs.
 That is why it is imperative that the individual have a strong support system during this vulnerable time.
 Refraining from using a drug or drinking is not enough to stay sober.
 When an individual has been sober for a period of time, a relapse can be fatal.

 An overdose occurs when a toxic amount of a drug overwhelms the body, leading to unconsciousness, coma and death.
 The risk of an accidental overdose is at its highest during a relapse.
 An individual who is addicted to drugs has developed tolerance to a particular drug.
 Over time, the addict has needed to take higher doses of the drug to achieve the same effects.
 After even a brief period of abstinence, that tolerance has been reduced.
 When an addict makes the decision to relapse, they often take the same dose of the drug they were accustomed to prior to their sobriety.
 This can result in a fatal overdose.
 Due to these dangerous issues, it is crucial than an addict develop a strong foundation in sobriety and a strong support system to avoid a potentially fatal relapse.